SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 1. Open it and click the edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0">.
 2. Execute each cell one by one and you have a registered device in {{< product-c8y-iot >}}.
 Upon successful execution, `c8y_Flow measurements` are sent to {{< product-c8y-iot >}} on behalf of the demo device.
 The measurements are simulated dynamically for the last 8 days period and for every two hours (that is, 12 observations per day).

 We use this data to generate a time series model and forecast the next day's c8y_Flow values.
 Keep in mind that forecast intervals will match the observation intervals.
-This can be confirmed by checking the data points in the {{< product-c8y-iot >}} Cockpit application.
+This can be confirmed by checking the data points in the {{< product-c8y-iot >}} Cockpit web app.

 <img src="/images/zementis/DemandForecasting/demand_forecasting_simulate_data.PNG" alt="Download" style="display:inline-block; margin:0">